 CLAY CENTER, Kan., July 2 .- Hon.
-A. A. Newman, representative from waiting for his team to be harnessed, preparatory to going to his home in
+A. A. Newman, representative from this county, dropped dead in town at 5 evening, attempted suicide at the Secwaiting for his team to be harnessed, condition is such that he will be sent

 Long Deadlock Ended.